Google March 2026 Core Update

-Information Gain scoring enforced, Scaled Content Abuse targeting, and 71% of tracked affiliate sites hit.
-What survived and what it means for comparison sites.
+Information Gain scoring enforced and Scaled Content Abuse targeted.
+What tends to get hit, what survives, and what it means for comparison sites.

 Key takeaway

 Google's March 2026 core update enforces Information Gain scoring and targets Scaled Content Abuse.
-71% of tracked affiliate sites lost rankings.
-Sites with proprietary data, original testing, and interactive tools survived.
+Thin, templated affiliate and comparison sites lost ground, while sites with proprietary data, original testing, and interactive tools held up.

 What changed in the March 2026 core update

 Google's March 2026 core update is the most significant algorithm change since the Helpful Content Update of 2023.
-Two major shifts define it: the formal enforcement of Information Gain scoring and aggressive targeting of Scaled Content Abuse.
+Two shifts define it: Information Gain scoring and targeting of Scaled Content Abuse.

-Scaled Content Abuse targeting goes after sites that use templates and data swaps to generate hundreds or thousands of near-identical pages.
-This includes programmatic comparison pages, auto-generated location variants, and AI-written content that adds no original insight.
+Scaled Content Abuse targeting goes after sites that use templates and data swaps to generate hundreds of near-identical pages.
+This includes programmatic comparison pages, auto-generated location variants, and AI-written content with no original insight.

-- Thin comparison pages with no original analysis dropped out of the top 100 entirely
+- Thin comparison pages with no original analysis dropped sharply

-- Sites with fewer than 3 unique data points per page saw the steepest declines
+- Pages with few or no unique data points saw the steepest declines

 What survived